God is here! As we his people

 Music: “Bethany” by Henry Thomas Smart

 Ideas for use

 This hymn is most usually used as an opening hymn for worship.
-It was commissioned by the church musician, and a ormer President of the Hymn Society in the United States and Canada, Russell Schulz-Widmar for the dedication of a new communion table, font and reading desks in a Methodist church in Texas.
+It was commissioned by the church musician, and a former President of the Hymn Society in the United States and Canada, Russell Schulz-Widmar for the dedication of a new communion table, font and reading desks in a Methodist church in Texas.

-Because the metre (87.87.D) is fairly widely used, other tunes might also be explored.
+Because the metre (87.87.D) is fairly widely employed, other tunes might also be explored.
 The editors of Hymns & Psalms offered “Blaenwern” as one alternative (StF 503) – though, arguably, the association of tune and words here (Love divine, all love’s excelling) is even stronger.

 Maureen Harris notes, in The Canterbury Dictionary of Hymnology, that this hymn ”reminds us of the presence of God within the physical surroundings of the church.
 Few other hymns focus on the familiar furniture of the church, ‘table, font and pulpit’, but they are used here partly as symbols of stability that identify a place of worship.”

 More broadly, the hymn writer Brian Wren* suggests that Pratt Green “counters nervous, unscriptural requests for God to ‘be with us’ with a ringing affirmation of Wesley’s ‘Present we know thou art’”.
 That line is from Charles Wesley’s hymn, “Jesus, we look to thee” – not included in Singing the Faith but available in Hymns & Psalms #760:

 Present we know thou art,